Feast Without Worry: Local restaurants open for Thanksgiving - Toledo City Paper

 Deets BBQ

-Deets BBQ is offering whole slow smoked turkey and ham with special sides for the holiday.
-Call 419-893-2293 to place your order today before their deadline of Nov.
-19th.
-Pickup will be from 1 to 2 p.m. on Thanksgiving day.
+Deets BBQ is offering whole slow-smoked turkey and ham with special sides for the holiday.
+Call 419-893-2293 to place your order today.
+Pickup will be from 1 to 2 p.m. on Thanksgiving day. https://deetsbbq.com

 Fowl & Fodder

 Order by Nov.
-17th and get an early Thanksgiving meal ready for pick-up before the big day.
-Fowl and Fodder has a wide variety of menu items, but allows you to customize your options with vegan, vegetarian and gluten free options.
-So enjoy your gluten free, vegan cauliflower flatbread while you can and order today on their website.
+17th and get an early Thanksgiving meal ready for the oven on the big day.
+Fowl and Fodder has a wide variety of menu items, including citrus & herb turkey breast, cheesy potato bake and cornbread stuffing.
+Enjoy your easy Thanksgiving dinner by ordering today on their website. https://www.fowlandfodder.com

 Slow Row’s Barbecue

 This Waterville based barbecue food stand is offering half pans of side dishes for pickup the day before and the morning of Thanksgiving.
 There is also boneless turkey meat available to free up your time — less time for carving in the turkey, means more time for family.
-All orders must be placed by Nov.
-22nd.
+Preorder your meal by Nov.
+20.https://slowsbarbq.com